-After spending all the time to make homemade bread, the last thing you want is for it to go stale before you finish it.
+After taking the time to make homemade bread, the last thing you want is for it to go stale before you finish eating it.
 Storing bread properly is key.
-Homemade bread lasts between 3-4 days when properly stored.
-Bread boxes work exceptionally well at keeping your bakes fresh for a few days.
-And remember, if you can’t finish your bread in a few days’ time, you can always freeze it.
-Bread lasts for up to 3-6 months in the freezer.
+Homemade bread lasts for 3 to 4 days when stored correctly.
+Bread boxes work exceptionally well for keeping your bakes fresh for a few days.
+If you can’t finish your bread in a few days’ time, learn how to freeze bread—it’ll last for 3 to 6 months in the freezer.

 Bread Baking Supplies

-Fortunately, it doesn’t take a lot of extra gear or gadgets to get into bread baking.
-A quality stand mixer certainly helps and you’ll definitely need a loaf pan or two, but not much more to get started.
+You don’t need a lot of extra gear or gadgets to get into bread baking.
+A quality stand mixer certainly helps, and you’ll definitely need a loaf pan or two, but you don’t need much else to get started.

-If you catch the bread bug, you can invest in all sorts of bread-making tools to make whipping up your favorite recipe a joy.
-A great serrated knife ($76), a dough whisk ($13) and even a countertop proofer ($170) can make enjoying homemade bread easier than ever.
-Bread machines can also be super useful in the kitchen, especially when you’ve got some great bread maker recipes.
+If you catch the bread baking bug, you can invest in all sorts of bread making tools to make whipping up your favorite recipe a joy.
+A great serrated knife, a dough whisk (we gave it a try!) and even a countertop proofer can make homemade bread even easier.
+Bread machines can also be super useful in the kitchen, especially when you’ve got easy bread machine recipes.

-Check out Taste of Home’s Test Kitchen-approved bakeware line to give your gear an upgrade.
+When it comes to baking pans, check out the Taste of Home cookware and bakeware line to give your gear an upgrade.

 Your Bread Isn’t Rising

 There are lots of reasons your bread might not be proofing the way you envisioned.
 The most common issue is that your room just isn’t warm enough.
-Crank up the thermostat or pop your bread in a cold oven with a pan of boiling water.
-This can help remedy the situation.
-If that doesn’t help, check our list of common reasons your bread isn’t rising.
+To remedy this situation, crank up the thermostat or pop your bread in a cold oven with a pan of boiling water.
+If that doesn’t help, check out our list of common reasons your bread isn’t rising.

 Your Bread Is Dry

-If you find your bread is dry, chances are that it’s overbaked.
+If your bread is dry, then chances are you overbaked it.
 This means that it stayed in the oven too long or the temperature inside was too hot.
 Do your best to keep an eye on the time and calibrate your oven’s temperature every so often.
 It really helps!

 Your Bread Is Raw or Chewy in the Middle

-In this case, your bread wasn’t baked long enough.
-To prevent this from happening, check your bread’s internal temperature before removing it from the oven to ensure it’s baked.
+In this case, you didn’t bake your bread for long enough.
+To prevent raw or chewy bread, check your bread’s internal temperature before removing it from the oven to ensure it’s baked.

 How Do You Know If Bread Is Kneaded Enough?